-The Leke Leke Waterfall in Bali is a great adventure for anyone looking to do a day trip away from the city to explore some of Bali’s most beautiful landscapes.
-Leke Leke waterfall, in my opinion, is underrated and it should be up there in the Top 10 must-see waterfalls in Bali.
+Leke Leke Waterfall is a great adventure for anyone looking to do a day trip away from the bustling city and to explore some of Bali’s most beautiful landscapes.

 HOW TO GET TO LEKE LEKE WATERFALL